This article is intended to assist you in understanding your payslip and how each item is calculated.

 Net Pay (B-C): Total Gross Pay This Period minus Total Deductions.

 Total Paid to Bank Account: This is the amount you will see credited to your bank account for this pay period.

 More Pay Information

 Your tax code represents the amount of pay you can earn before you pay tax.
 It is generally based on your personal allowance.
-The standard personal allowance for 2019/20 is £12,500, which equates to a 1250L code.
+The standard personal allowance for 2023/24 is £12,570 which equates to a 1257L tax code.

 There may be reasons why your tax code is different, for example, you may have used your personal allowance against another employment.